Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/screen-structure.md

 - current shift
 - PLC date and time
-- line name / production line identifier
+- line identifier
 - current order
 - current order meters
 - current order square meters
+- total meters for the shift
-- total production for the shift
+- total square meters for the shift
-- production speed
+- real-time production speed
 - line status indicators
 - STOP button
 - stop reason buttons
+- equipment communication warning
-- communication status messages
+- server communication warning

 ---

+## Line Status Indicators

+The main screen contains colored indicators that represent the current line mode or state.

+The exact meaning of each indicator still needs to be verified in the HMI project and PLC status logic.

+Possible meanings:

+- line stopped
+- line in setup / waiting state
+- line running

+---

 ## Stop Reason Selection

-When the operator stops the line or needs to classify downtime, the HMI provides stop reason buttons.
+When the operator presses the STOP button, the HMI opens a stop reason selection area or popup.

-Typical stop reasons:
+Stop reasons include:

 - alarm
 - lunch